-We use the same parameters as [I], which are $\{\omega, \alpha, \tau{col}, \tau{grad}\} = \{10, 0.9, 10, 2\}$, with a larger patch size of 40x40 pixels.
-The weighting of the pairwise terms is set to $\beta = 7.5$.
+We use the same parameters as Bleyer et al. (2011), which are { ω , α , τ{col} , τ{grad} } = {10, 0.9, 10, 2}, with a larger patch size of 40 × 40 pixels.
+The weighting of the pairwise terms is set to β = 7.5.

 We tested our algorithm on stereo pairs of the Middlebury dataset.
-We run our PMBP on the full energy and compare it to PatchMatch Stereo with no smoothness cost, i.e. $\beta = 0$.
+We run our PMBP on the full energy and compare it to PM Stereo with no smoothness cost, i.e. $\beta = 0$.
 In both cases we use the same number of particles K = 5.
-The results are summarized in table 2 and figure 4.
+The results are summarized in Table 2 and Fig. 6.
 We observe that we are superior to PM Stereo in all cases.
-For the sub-pixel accuracy level, we are overall Rank 1 of all methods.
+For the sub-pixel accuracy level, we are overall rank 1 of all methods.
 Note that we perform particularly well on the challenging datasets "Teddy" and "Cones".

-Figure 5 illustrates again the importance of the smoothness term.
-As expected, Patch-Match stereo struggles in areas of low textures (e.g. middle of the bowling ball (top row), and white pages of the book (bottom row)).
+Figures 7 and 8 illustrate again the importance of the smoothness term.
+As expected, PM Stereo struggles in areas of low textures (e.g. middle of the bowling ball [top row], and white pages of the book [bottom row]).
 By increasing the weight β of the pairwise term, the output becomes increasingly smoother.
-Naturally, overshooting occurs after a certain a point, which can be seen in figure 5 for large values of β .
-Please refer to the supplementary material for further results.
-There we also demonstrate the positive effect of using a large number of particles.
+Naturally, overshooting occurs after a certain a point, which can be seen in Figs. 7 and 8 for large values of β .

-A comment on the perfomance, PMBP has a 20% overhead compared to PM, due to the message computations being more expensive.
+A comment on the performance, with our settings and with five particles PMBP has a 20 % overhead compared to PM, due to the message computations being more expensive.